saveourtool/diktat/README.md

 `diktat-gradle-plugin` provides this capability with `mergeDiktatReports` task.
 This task aggregates reports of all diktat tasks of all Gradle project, which produce SARIF reports, and outputs the merged report into root project's build directory.
-Then this single file can be used as an input for Github action:
+Then this single file can be used as an input for GitHub action:
 ```yaml
 with:
     sarif_file: build/reports/diktat/diktat-merged.sarif